dotCMS/core/tools/dotcms-cli/README.md

 java -jar dotcli.jar
 ```

-2. Configure the dotCMS instances you want to connect to using a dot-service.yml file.
+2. Configure the dotCMS instances you want to connect to using the config command.
 More details on how to do it [on this section](## CLI Instance Configuration).
 Make sure you make a site active in the yml file, otherwise you will have to active one using the [`instance` command](## Available Commands)

 3. Log in to the selected instance
 ```shell script